Is two-step verification the same as two-factor authentication?

 How do I sign in to my account using an app that doesn't support entering two-step verification codes?

-You can generate an app-specific password from your Apple ID account page and enter it into the password field of the app that you want to sign in to.
+You can generate an app-specific password from your Apple ID account page and enter it into the password field of the app you want to sign in to.
 This allows you to sign in securely even if the app you’re using doesn’t support entering verification codes.
-For example, you might use an app-specific password to sign in to iCloud using a third-party email, address book, or calendar app.
+For example, you might use an app-specific password to sign in to iCloud using a third-party email, address book or calendar app.

 If you want to generate an app-specific password, sign in to your Apple ID account page.
 In the Security section, click Edit > Generate Password.

 What do I need to remember when I use two-step verification?

 Two-step verification simplifies and strengthens the security of your Apple ID.
 After you turn it on, there's no way for anyone to access and manage your account other than by using your password, verification codes sent to your trusted devices or SMS-capable phone number, or your Recovery Key.
 Only you can reset your password, manage your trusted devices or create a new Recovery Key.
 Apple Support can help you with other aspects of your service, but they aren't able to update or recover these three things for you.
 When you use two-step verification, you are responsible for:

 - Keeping your trusted devices physically secure

 - Keeping your Recovery Key in a safe place

 If you lose access to two of these three items at the same time, you could be locked out of your Apple ID permanently.